 Microsoft designed the widgets page to give users a way of quickly accessing information they're interested in.
 However, many folks, myself included, have already decided that widgets aren't something we need or want.
 So how do we get rid of it?
 Here are a few methods to remove widgets from Windows 11.

-Using taskbar settings to remove widgets
+How to use taskbar settings to remove widgets

-To remove the widget's icon from your taskbar:
+To remove the widgets icon from your taskbar:

 Right-click on an empty space on your taskbar.

-In the settings page, turn Widgets off.
+In the settings page, toggle off the Widgets icon.

 That's all there is to it.
 Or is it?

-Like I mentioned, this setting only removes the widget icon from the taskbar; it doesn't actually remove the widget page or functionality.
+Like I mentioned, this setting only removes the widget icon from the taskbar; it doesn't actually remove the Windows widget page or functionality.
 We can test this by using the keyboard shortcut to launch the widgets page (Windows key + w).

 As you can see, there is no widget icon; however, we can still access the widget page.

-Removing widgets using the Registry Editor
+How to remove widgets using the Registry Editor

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced\TaskbarDa